elastisys/compliantkubernetes/docs/user-guide/elasticsearch.md

   ![Kibana](../img/discover.png)

-As yopu can see in the above figure, the **kubeaudit** index logs are loaded by default.
+As you can see in the above figure, the **kubeaudit** index logs are loaded by default.
 If you want to explore logs from either of the other two log indices please select the right index under the dropdown menu marked *log index category*.

 To appreciate Kibana's searching and filtering capability, let us get data for the following question: